parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-5/interactions/README.txt.txt

 	Usage: ./SimpleMOC-kernel <options>
 	Options include:
-	  -t <threads>          Number of threads to run (affects OpenMP execution space) -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
+	  -t <threads>          Number of threads to run (OpenMP, if applicable) -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
-	  -p <segs per thread>  Number of segments per Kokkos team
+	  -p <segs per thread>  Number of segments per Kokkos team -k <Kokkos execution space> Kokkos execution space to use (e.g., OpenMP, CUDA)

 	If no options are specified, then a default set of parameters will automatically be run.
-These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been significantly reduced to reduce runtime while preserving the computational profile).
+These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been signficantly reduced to reduce runtime while preserving the computational profile).

 ==============================================================================
 Advanced Compilation, Debugging, Optimization, and Profiling
 ==============================================================================

-Compilation options are handled through CMake.
-Refer to Kokkos documentation for advanced compilation, debugging, optimization, and profiling techniques.
+There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
+Consult the Kokkos documentation for additional compilation flags and options.

+Here is a sample of the control panel at the top of the makefile:

+KOKKOS_EXECUTION_SPACE ?= OpenMP # or CUDA, Serial etc.
+OPTIMIZE    ?= yes
+DEBUG       ?= no
+PROFILE     ?= no
+TABLE       ?= no

+Explanation of Flags:

+KOKKOS_EXECUTION_SPACE - This selects the Kokkos execution space.

+OPTIMIZE - Adds compiler optimization flags.

+DEBUG - Adds debugging flags.

+PROFILE - Adds profiling flags.

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion